hth313/ladybug/doc/introduction.rst

 Integer mode
 ============

 Providing the HP-41 with an integer mode similar to the way it works on the HP-16C was the main design goal of this module.
-This means that it provides a true integer mode, both the keyboard and the display change behavior when you enter integer mode.
+It provides a true integer mode, where both the keyboard and the display change behavior when you enter integer mode.
 Instead of showing floating point numbers, you will see binary integers in the number base and word size chosen.

 In integer mode, your HP-41 behaves the same way as you are used to, except that the default behavior of many keys no longer perform their floating point related operations, instead they will perform integer operations.
 This transformation takes place both inside, as well as outside user mode.
 As usual, you can make key assignments in user mode to override the default behavior.